brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Buttons - Added a flex-wrap toggle for multiple button rows instead of shrink-to-fit buttons.
 * Improvement: Countdown - Modified options to remove days, hours, minutes and seconds fields.
+* Fix: Global - Resolved an issue wherein the editor sidebar would appear a bit shaky while switching between panels.
 * Fix: Heading - Resolved an issue wherein toolbar icon would not appear as indended.
 * Fix: Theme Fonts - Resolved a font rendering issue for some Latin characters in FSE themes.